Brian Walsh of Entrepreneur and lately the “Real Success Club” always says “get clarity!” I say “If cash is King, then clarity must be Queen!”

 So, let’s start off by getting ourselves very clear on what is and what isn’t.

 Cash flow is the measurement between money coming in and then going out of your business.
-If you have more money coming into your business than going out – that’s a good thing because it is a positive cash flow and is, therefore, a profit.
+If you have more money coming into your business than going out – that’s a good thing because is profit.
 If you have more money going out of your business than coming in then you obviously have a cash flow problem!

 There are only three (3) types of issues that cause cash flow problems and these are:-